Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Preliminaries

-Note that the different phases are labeled by group properties~\cite{note1}, independent of the physical symmetry, $U_g$.
-Nonetheless, for a fixed on-site symmetry, there may be no corresponding symmetric state that belongs to a given phase; see Ref.~\cite{Gunn2025} for an example.
-To bypass this technicality, we assume throughout this paper that the physical on-site symmetry is given by the regular representation, $U_g^{\rm{reg}}=\sum_{h \in G}\ket{g\circ h}\bra{h}$, where $\{\ket{h}\}_{h\in G}$ denotes some orthonormal basis and $\circ$ the group multiplication in $G$.
-The regular representation of a finite group contains all irreducible representations, each appearing with multiplicity equal to its dimension, and has the property that any finite-dimensional representation of the group appears as a subrepresentation of some tensor power $(U_g^{\mathrm{reg}})^{\otimes k}$ for sufficiently large but finite $k$.
-Thus, for any desired effective symmetry, $U_g^{\rm{eff}}$, there is a length-scale, independent of the size of the system, at which the physical symmetry acts as $U_g^{\rm{eff}}$ on a local subspace.
-As a result, one can show that, with $U_g^{\rm{reg}}$ as the physical on-site symmetry, for every phase, $(H,\mu)$, there is a state that belongs to that phase~\cite{Gunn2025}.
+where $\{\ket{h}\}_{h\in G}$ is an orthonormal basis and $\circ$ the group multiplication in $G$.
+The regular representation of a finite group contains every irrep of $G$, with multiplicity equal to its dimension, and moreover any finite-dimensional representation of $G$ appears as a subrepresentation of $(U_g^{\mathrm{reg}})^{\otimes k}$ for some finite $k$.
+Consequently, for any desired effective symmetry $U_g^{{\rm eff}}$ there exists a finite blocking-length---independent of system-size---at which the physical symmetry acts as $U_g^{{\rm eff}}$ on a local subspace.
+As a result, one can show that, with $U_g^{{\rm reg}}$ as the physical on-site symmetry, for every phase $(H,\mu)$ there is a state that belongs to that phase~\cite{Gunn2025}.

+One can also consider phases of MPS with respect to short-depth circuits and \emph{measurements}~\cite{piroli2021quantum}.
+In this framework, one may introduce $O(1)$ auxiliary systems on-site, entangle them with the system via short-depth circuits, and measure them.
+Crucially, the circuits may also depend on the outcomes of previous measurement outcomes.
+These combined operations are referred to as \textit{circuits, measurements and feedforward} (CMF).
+Naturally, when considering phases with respect to CMF, what is relevant is the cumulative circuit depth of the protocol.